 This is not a vague vision.
 Here is exactly what full funding delivers.

-Happiness Project in Ojochal is the most trusted bridge institution in Costa Ballena.
+Happiness Project in Ojochal is a most trusted bridge institution in Costa Ballena.
 They have built something rare: genuine bilingual community infrastructure, real trust across cultural lines, and programming that serves both locals and expats.

 If this resonates, start a conversation.
 No commitment.
 No pressure.
 A real exchange between aligned people who care about this region's future.